 - Flushing toilets – yes

-- Electricity – yes, in you choose a site with electricity
+- Electricity – yes, if you choose a site with electricity

-- Power outlets – yes, if you choose more expensive site with electricity
+- Power outlets – yes, if you choose a more expensive site with electricity

 - Braai place – yes